ahackit/work-on-the-LATTS/5.DevOps/AWS/readme.md

 Default output format [None]: json
 ```

+## IAM
+- AWS Identity Managemnt
+- Manage resources through use of IAM Policys.
+Can have users, roles, groups, etc.
+- Most IAM roles can be configured with JSON or the policy manager.
+- Certain resources need IAM Access

+## VPC

+### Security Groups
+- Groups within a VPC that define inbound/outbound traffic

 ## Amazon Simple Storage Service - S3
 - You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
 - Amazon S3 stores data as objects within buckets.
 An object is a file and any optional metadata that describes the file.
 To store a file in Amazon S3, you upload it to a bucket.
 When you upload a file as an object, you can set permissions on the object and any metadata.